Gerhard-Schalk/SIB_AUT4/SIB_2022_Middleware_CLI_Examples.md

 pkcs11-tool --list-objects
 ```

+# Yubikey Example:
-# Yubikey Example: Signing data with pkcs11-tool and verifying the signature with openssl
+# Signing data with pkcs11-tool and verifying the signature with OpenSSL
 Generate some data to be signed ...
 ```
 echo "Hallo World" > data.txt